BloodHoundAD/BloodHound/docs/data-analysis/edges.rst

 One caveat is that impersonated users can not be in the "Protected Users" security group or otherwise have delegation privileges revoked.
-Another caveat is that the principal added to the msDS-AllowedToActOnBehalfOfOtherIdentity DACL *must* have a service pricipal name (SPN) set in order to successfully abuse the S4U2self/S4U2proxy process.
+Another caveat is that the principal added to the msDS-AllowedToActOnBehalfOfOtherIdentity DACL *must* have a service principal name (SPN) set in order to successfully abuse the S4U2self/S4U2proxy process.
 If an attacker does not currently control an account with a SPN set, an attacker can abuse the default domain MachineAccountQuota settings to add a computer account that the attacker